koenrane/KR-new-site/content/a-certain-formalization-of-corrigibility-is-vnm-incoherent.md

 [VNM-coherence incentives are statistically the same as reward maximization incentives.](/instrumental-convergence-via-vnm-preferences) [Instrumental convergence also disappears in the deterministic setting, when utility functions are over _action_\-observation histories.](/power-seeking-beyond-MDPs) Part of the story is that AUP provides a limited form of corrigibility by zooming out to the state-action level, instead of just grading states.

-But another part of the story is that AUP changes its rewards with respect to the world's dynamics.
+Another part of the story is that AUP changes its rewards with respect to the world's dynamics.
 Normal state-action reward functions imply a fixed VNM-coherent preference ordering over state-action lotteries in the MDP.

-But for AUP, the situation is different.
-Consider AUP with inaction baseline: The final-step reward is the usual reward plus a penalty for
+For AUP, the situation is different.
+Consider AUP with inaction baseline.
+The final-step reward is the usual reward plus a penalty for

 $$
 \bigg|\text{Optimal value(actual final state)} – \text{Optimal value(inaction final state)}\bigg|,